Zio-Net/Sagaway/README.md

 For the service that hosts the Dapr Actor:

 - Create a minimal API project
+- Add Sagaway NuGet packages.
+For the service that host the Dapr Actors add:
+  - Dapr.Client
+  - Dapr.AspNetCore
+  - Dapr.Actors
+  - Sagaway.Hosts.DaprActorHost
+  - If you want to have Open Telemetry, then add:
+    - OpenTelemetry NuGet packages, according to the kinf of instrumentations and exporters, for example:
+      - OpenTelemetry
+      - OpenTelemetry.Api.ProviderBuilderExtensions
+      - OpenTelemetry.Exporter.Console
+      - OpenTelemetry.Extensions.Hosting
+      - OpenTelemetry.Instrumentation.AspNetCore
+      - OpenTelemetry.Instrumentation.Http
+      - OpenTelemetry.Exporter.Zipkin
+      - Sagaway.OpenTelemetry
 - Register the Dapr client.
 You can also add Json options for the default serialization:

 ```csharp